What Is the Relationship Between Luck and Happiness?

 1. Aristotle.
 Nicomachean Ethics.
 Translated by Robert C. Bartlett and Susan D. Collins.
 University of Chicago Press, 2012.

 2. Interestingly, only black swans are native to Australia, not white ones.
-So it’s reasonable to say that white swans were as “mythical” to the native people of Australia as black swans were to the rest of the world.
+So it’s possible that white swans were as mythical to the native people of Australia as black swans were to the rest of the world.